Lake Inawashiro 猪苗代湖

 Enjoy water sports in the summer

 In summer, go for a swim, do some fishing, or enjoy water sports such as boardsailing and water skiing.
-On the northern shore in Nagahama, camping and bird watching provide a leisurely way to take in all the natural beauty.
+On the northern shore in Nagahama, camping provides a leisurely way to take in all the natural beauty.
 After a long day, slide into one of the area's several hot springs.